Cindy BurkeCLINICAL ASSISTANT PROFESSORDirector of Therapeutic Riding Program

 Are there scholarships for riders?

-No. However, there are several academic scholarships available to equine studies students through COLSA, the Department of Biological Sciences, and outside organizations such as the AQHA and IHSA.
+No. However, several academic scholarships are available to equine studies students through COLSA, the Department of Biological Sciences, and outside organizations such as the AQHA and IHSA.

 Are there any online classes in the equine program?

-ANSC419: Horse Power is offered online during Summer session.
-This class, which satisfies the Humanities requirement of the discovery program, explore's the horse's role in history, art and culture.
-For information on summer session go to www.unh.edu/summersession/ Other equine-related online courses are coming soon so check back for future updates.
-In addition, UNH does offer a growing variety of online classes, some of which equine students can use to fulfill general requirements.
+ANSC419: Horse Power is offered online during the Summer session.
+This class, which satisfies the Humanities requirement of the discovery program, explores the horse's role in history, art and culture.
+For information on Summer Session, go to https://www.unh.edu/summersession/.
+Also, ANSC 405 – Horsemanship Theory is a 2-credit online course which is offered every spring.
+UNH also offers a growing variety of online classes, some of which equine students can use to fulfill general requirements.
 Go to www.unh.edu/eunh/online-courses/ for more info.

 Do I have to be an Equine Studies major to take classes in the equine program?